 Vitamin K may not be as mainstream as some of its main-character counterparts, but it can have a positive impact on your overall health.
 That’s the kind of behind-the-scenes action we love to see.

+Vitamin K is a collection of molecules the body requires for essential processes, especially blood coagulation or clotting.
 There are two natural forms of Vitamin K — K1 and K2 — plus three more synthetic varieties.
-K1, also known as phylloquinone, is found in plants, especially leafy greens, because it plays a role in photosynthesis, as well.
+K1, or phylloquinone, is found in plants, especially leafy greens, because it plays a role in photosynthesis.
 After ingesting K1, the molecules can be converted into another form, called menaquinone, or K2.

 Pro Tip: If you take supplements, be sure to swallow your multivitamin with a healthy breakfast including a bit of fat.
 We’re talking eggs with the yolk or avocado on toast.
 Try this Breakfast Guac Toast for a combo of both.

 Luckily, you don’t have to look far to find dietary sources of Vitamin K. It is abundant in lots of easy-to-find, easy-to-grow, and easy-to-eat fruits and vegetables, such as chard, collards, kale, and spinach.
 The vitamin is also found in fruits, including prunes, kiwis, blackberries, blueberries, and — our personal favorite — always-good avocados!
 One serving of avocado contains 10% of your daily value of Vitamin K.

 In addition to Vitamin K, avocado has nearly 19 other vitamins and minerals that can help give a nutritional boost to infants and toddlers.
 Picky eaters manifest in your kitchen in a range of ages — from months old to middle-aged!
 Avocado is perfect as a first food for babies and an on-the-go, handheld snack for toddlers.
 (Hey, we never said it would be a clean break!)
 Learn more about how avocados benefit babies.